-In the second quarter of 2024 the gross domestic product was $872B MX, 4.51% more than the previous quarter.
+In the third quarter of 2025 the gross domestic product was $941B MX, 2.51% more than the previous quarter.

 According to data from the Economic Census 2019, total gross production was $257B MX.
 The states with the highest total gross production were Sonora ($109B MX) and Coahuila de Zaragoza ($29.9B MX).